Eva Neander

-Eva Lydia Carolina Neander (born 3 April 1921, Jukkasjärvi; died 22 February 1950 Tiveden) was a Swedish journalist as well as being one of the most eminent authors and poets of the 1940s.
+Eva Lydia Carolina Neander (3 April 1921, in Jukkasjärvi – 22 February 1950, in Tiveden) was a Swedish journalist as well as being one of the most eminent authors and poets of the 1940s.
 On 22 February 1950, she disappeared and was found dead, frozen in ice in Lake Unden.

 Life

 Neander grew up on the small island of Mellan Holmen in Härnösand.
 Neander's mother was Emilia Karolina Neader née Svanberg and her father was school inspector and statistician Ernst Albin Neander.
 Her father died when she was six years old.
 Several years later her mother remarried, becoming Emilia Neander-Nyström and the family moved to Borås in 1932 Neander lived in Borås until 1939 when the family moved to Gothenburg.
 In 1941, received her school-leaving certificate (Gymnasieexamen) in Gothenburg.